 Social networking: As with most social media inside organizations, management feared people would waste their time.
 This fear slowly dissipated as success stories began to emerge about how people had been able to achieve things, especially business-related, thanks to connecting with others on the social network.

 Management is still, in many cases, focused on maintaining status quo and hierarchy, and is far from working in an “open and participatory” way.
 This management style is one of the underlying reasons that decentralized decision-making is still rare.
+Unbelievably it has hardly changed since 2013, with only one out of five organizations saying their senior management is “open and participatory”.

 Emergence of the gig mindset is a natural result!